aaronriekenberg/aaronriekenberg.github.io/content/posts/I-like-go.md

 Go values simplicity and correctness, both for the language itself and its tooling.

-Unlike many other languages where the choices of build tools, networking, threading models, memory management, and event loops are up to the user, Go takes the opposite route.
+Unlike many other languages where choices of build tools, networking, threading models, memory management, and event loops are up to the user, Go takes the opposite route.

 Go has one simple, high-quality way to do things.